cjustinjones/log-scanner/README.md

 directory for files, and automatically configure workers and the corresponding routes in the load balancer / worker framework.
 As it stands, each file requires a separate worker; in reality, one worker could handle multiple files, thereby reducing the number of child processes that the load balancer forks.

+## TODO
+Need to mock out the FS module to adequately test the ReadLog method